adamdecaf/leaflet-flattrbutton/README.md

 ### If your Flattr thing isn't created yet

 The Flattr thing will be created when the first person flattrs it (this will not work for buttonType *widget*).
-These options are used for all buttons:
+These options are mandatory for all buttons:

 * *autosubmit*: 'true'
 * *flattrUid*: Your username on Flattr